telerik/teststudio-docs/docs/knowledge-base/test-recording-kb/test-studio-inspecting-context-menu-hidden-behind-app-menus.md

 ## Description

-When working with Test Studio's <a href="/automated-tests/recording/hover-over-highlighting" target="_blank">highlighting quick menu in recording mode</a> on a combobox or context menu in the tested application, you may encounter an issue where the Test Studio menu is hidden behind the app menus.
+When working with Test Studio's <a href="/automated-tests/recording/hover-over-highlighting" target="_blank">highlighting quick menu in recording mode</a> on a combobox, dropdown or context menu in the tested application, you may encounter an issue where the Test Studio menu is hidden behind the app menus or the list with items disappears.
 This makes it difficult to interact with the elements using the Test Studio recorder.

 ## Solution 1